 The Supervisors appreciate those citizens new to Lee or those newly eligible to vote taking the time to register before the General Election on November 3rd.
-You can register to vote at the Town Clerk's Office on Monday, Wednesday, and Friday 8-4 (closed 12-1pm.)
-Please call 603-659-2964.
+You can register to vote on Monday, Wednesday, and Friday by appointment at the town clerk's walk-up window.
+Hours are 8am to 4pm (closed 12-1pm), and phone is 659-2964.
 Wear a mask and bring your own pen.